SUMMARY

 Horizon Europe | European Commission | Horizon Europe is the EU’s key funding programme for research and innovation.
 It tackles climate change and boosts the EU’s competitiveness and growth.
 It provides support to researchers and innovators to drive systemic changes to ensure a green, healthy and resilient EU. | Circa €95.5 billion |

-Proceeds of EU ETS (SAF Allowances) | European Commission | Airlines and other SAF purchasers will be able to reclaim the price difference between fossil-based jet fuel and SAF from 2024-2030. | ~€1.7 billion |
+Fuels Eligible for EU ETS (FEETS) | European Commission | From 2026, airlines and other SAF purchasers will be able to reclaim the price difference between fossil-based jet fuel and SAF used between 2024-2030. | ~€1.6 billion |

 Possible EU interventions